DIPlib/diplib/src/documentation/why_tensors.md

 (running through the image `e` once instead of three times, and avoiding the storage of two intermediate images).
 See \ref iterators.

+The above is implemented in the functions `dip::StructureTensor` and `dip::StructureTensorAnalysis`.

 [//]: # (--------------------------------------------------------------)